akthersr/Mapping_Earthquakes1/README.md

 ## Overview

-The main objective of this project is to visualize and create an earthquake map by using the latest earthquake GeoJSON data from US Geological Survey(USGS) website,with an interactive feature on earthquakes from arround the world in relation to the tectonic plates’ location on the earth, and all the earthquakes with a magnitude greater than 4.5.
+The main objective of this project is to visualize and create an earthquake map by using the latest earthquake GeoJSON data from US Geological Survey(USGS) website, with an interactive feature on earthquakes from arround the world in relation to the tectonic plates’ location on the earth, and all the earthquakes with a magnitude greater than 4.5.

 ## Purpose